Pancakes-3/test-ai-program/README.md

 - `/quit` — Exit the assistant.

 ## Learning and Memory
-- Interactions are stored locally in `memory.db` (configurable in `config.json`).
-If the database cannot be opened (permissions, read-only filesystem, etc.), the assistant falls back to in-memory storage for the current session.
+- Interactions are stored locally in a SQLite database (configurable in `config.json`) with a user-writable default of `~/.local/share/local_coding_assistant/memory.db`.
+If the configured location cannot be opened (permissions, read-only filesystem, etc.), the assistant first tries a user-specific fallback path before using in-memory storage for the current session.
 - When you supply a correction via `/correct`, the assistant links it to the last interaction.
 - On new questions, it performs a similarity search over prior questions and surfaces helpful corrections or patterns.
 - No data leaves your machine.